thecredibleway/thecredibleway-com/docs/jesus/because-he-lives/i-can-face-tomorrow.md

 traditions and cultural Christianity, it's vital to clarify what we believe and where we place our trust.
 Our faith is not in Christianity as an institution, nor in churches, leaders, or personal passion.
-It is not ideology; nor is it anchored in how passionately we worship, how much doctrine we know, or how many church services we attend. **Our faith is in Jesus Christ alone** - the one who lived, died and rose again.
+It is not ideology; nor is it anchored in how passionately we worship, how much doctrine we know or how many church services we attend. **Our faith is in Jesus Christ alone** - the one who lived, died and rose again.

-Our hope is not rooted in our sincerity, which can waver, or in our feelings, which fluctuate.
+Our hope is not rooted in our sincerity, which can waver or in our feelings, which fluctuate.
 It is anchored in the unchanging credibility of the One we believe in.
 Jesus is trustworthy.
 [Jesus Christ is extremely credible](../crediblilty/is-jesus-alive.md) and can therefore be taken at His Word!

 :::tip[Because Jesus came...]

-The story of our lives is no longer defined by sin, shame, or separation.
+The story of our lives is no longer defined by sin, shame or separation.
 It's now marked by grace, renewal and resurrection power!

 :::